-Effective the first, full pay period following Board of Supervisors’ approval of a successor MOU, there shall be a three percent (3%) cost of living adjustment plus a one percent (1%) equity adjustment (for a total adjustment of 4%) for all represented classifications.
+Effective the first full pay period following Board of Supervisors’ approval of a successor MOU in 2022, there shall be a three percent (3%) cost of living adjustment for all represented classifications.

-Effective October 6, 2019, there shall be a three percent (3%) cost of living adjustment plus a one percent (1%) equity adjustment (for a total adjustment of 4%) for all represented classifications.
+Effective October 2, 2022, there shall be a three percent (3%) cost of living adjustment for all represented classifications.

-- After completion of 1040 regular hours of satisfactory service in Step A of the salary schedule, and upon recommendation of the appointing authority, the worker shall be advanced to the next higher step in the salary schedule for the classification.
-If a worker is appointed at a step higher than the first step of the salary range for that class, the first merit increase shall be after completion of 2080 regular hours of satisfactory service.
+- After completion of 1040 regular hours of satisfactory service in Step A of the salary schedule, and upon recommendation of the appointing authority, the employee shall be advanced to the next higher step in the salary schedule for the classification.
+If an employee is appointed at a step higher than the first step of the salary range for that class, the first merit increase shall be after completion of 2080 regular hours of satisfactory service.

-- When recommended by the appointing authority and approved by Human Resources Director, workers may receive special merit increases at intervals other than those specified in this Section.
+- When recommended by the appointing authority and approved by Human Resources Director, employees may receive special merit increases at intervals other than those specified in this Section.
 The Director’s decision shall be final.
-Changes in a worker’s salary due to promotion, upward reclassification, postponement of salary step increase, or special merit increase will set a new salary anniversary date for that worker.
+Changes in an employee’s salary due to promotion, upward reclassification, postponement of salary step increase, or special merit increase will set a new salary anniversary date for that employee.

-- If a worker completes the 1040 or 2080 hours in the middle of a pay period, the worker shall be eligible for an increase as follows:
+- If an employee completes the 1040 or 2080 hours in the middle of a pay period, the employee shall be eligible for an increase as follows:

-Workers who are rejected during the probationary period and revert to their former classification shall return to the salary anniversary date held in the former class unless otherwise determined by the Human Resources Director.
-The salary anniversary date for a worker shall not be affected by a transfer, downward reclassification or a demotion.
+Employees who are rejected during the probationary period and revert to their former classification shall return to the salary anniversary date held in the former class unless otherwise determined by the Human Resources Director.
+The salary anniversary date for an employee shall not be affected by a transfer, downward reclassification or a demotion.

-Upon recommendation of the appointing authority and approval by the Human Resources Director, provisional, temporary and extra-help workers shall be advanced to the next higher step in the salary schedule upon completion of the periods of service prescribed in this Section, provided that their service has been satisfactory.
-Also, continuous service in provisional, temporary, or extra-help capacity shall be added to service in a regular established position for the purpose of determining a worker’s salary anniversary date, eligibility for salary increases, as well as vacation and sick leave accrual.
+Upon recommendation of the appointing authority and approval by the Human Resources Director, provisional, temporary and extra-help employees shall be advanced to the next higher step in the salary schedule upon completion of the periods of service prescribed in this Section, provided that their service has been satisfactory.
+Also, continuous service in provisional, temporary, or extra-help capacity shall be added to service in a regular established position for the purpose of determining an employee’s salary anniversary date, eligibility for salary increases, as well as vacation and sick leave accrual.

-However, such service may not be added if it preceded a period of over 28 consecutive calendar days during which the worker was not in a pay status, except by approval of the Human Resources Director or except when the worker is absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Workers’ Compensation benefits.
+However, such service may not be added if it preceded a period of over 28 consecutive calendar days during which the employee was not in a pay status, except by approval of the Human Resources Director or except when the employee is absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Employees’ Compensation benefits.

 Whenever the salary range for a class is revised, each incumbent in a position to which the revised schedule applies shall remain at the same step as in the previous range, unless otherwise specifically provided by the Board of Supervisors.

-When a worker is promoted from a position in one class to a position in a higher class and at the time of promotion is receiving a base salary equal to, or greater than, the minimum base rate for the higher class, that worker shall be entitled to the next step in the salary schedule of the higher class which is at least one step above the rate they have been receiving, except that the next step shall not exceed the maximum salary of the higher class.
+When an employee is promoted from a position in one class to a position in a higher class and at the time of promotion is receiving a base salary equal to, or greater than, the minimum base rate for the higher class, that employee shall be entitled to the next step in the salary schedule of the higher class which is at least one step above the rate they have been receiving, except that the next step shall not exceed the maximum salary of the higher class.

-When a worker is demoted, whether such demotion is voluntary or otherwise, that worker’s compensation shall be adjusted to the salary prescribed for the class to which demoted, and the specific rate of pay within the range shall be determined by the Human Resources Director, whose decision shall be final; provided, however, that the Board of Supervisors may provide for a rate of pay higher than the maximum step of the schedule for the worker’s classification, and designate such rate of pay as “Y” rate (see Section 5.8), and also provided that a worker demoted as a result of abolition of position shall be placed at the salary step in the lower classification which most closely approximates (but does not exceed) their salary in the higher classification.
+When an employee is demoted, whether such demotion is voluntary or otherwise, that employee’s compensation shall be adjusted to the salary prescribed for the class to which demoted, and the specific rate of pay within the range shall be determined by the Human Resources Director, whose decision shall be final; provided, however, that the Board of Supervisors may provide for a rate of pay higher than the maximum step of the schedule for the employee’s classification, and designate such rate of pay as “Y” rate (see Section 5.8), and also provided that an employee demoted as a result of abolition of position shall be placed at the salary step in the lower classification which most closely approximates (but does not exceed) their salary in the higher classification.

-If a worker voluntarily demotes to a class previously held, the worker shall be placed at the same step in that class which the worker held last.
-The worker’s service time at such step shall be the same as the service time held at such step previously.
+If an employee voluntarily demotes to a class previously held, the employee shall be placed at the same step in that class which the employee held last.
+The employee’s service time at such step shall be the same as the service time held at such step previously.

-In order to further the movement from lower-level to higher-level careers, a worker taking a voluntary demotion to a classification in the higher series (e.g., clerical worker to Benefits Analyst I class) shall be placed at the salary step in the new salary range which most closely approximates such worker’s salary in the prior class.
+In order to further the movement from lower-level to higher-level careers, an employee taking a voluntary demotion to a classification in the higher series (e.g., clerical employee to Benefits Analyst I class) shall be placed at the salary step in the new salary range which most closely approximates such employee’s salary in the prior class.

-When a worker is reclassified downward, they shall continue in their present salary range, with cost of living adjustments, for two years, at which point the worker’s salary shall be frozen (“Y” ‑ rated) until the salary assigned to the lower class equals or exceeds such “Y” rate.
+When an employee is reclassified downward, they shall continue in their present salary range, with cost of living adjustments, for two years, at which point the employee’s salary shall be frozen (“Y” ‑ rated) until the salary assigned to the lower class equals or exceeds such “Y” rate.
 The “Y” rate provisions of this Section shall not apply to layoffs, demotions, or other personnel actions resulting in an incumbent moving from one position to another.

-The County will make biweekly paychecks available to workers who are assigned to and working a shift as defined in Section 8, on the Thursday evening prior to the regular Friday pay day.
+The County will make biweekly paychecks available to employees who are assigned to and working a shift as defined in Section 8, on the Thursday evening prior to the regular Friday pay day.
 It is understood that events may occur which may make delivery of Thursday paychecks impractical.
-The Union shall hold the County and its officers and workers including the Controller, harmless for failing to make available paychecks on Thursday evenings as provided above.
-Workers subject to wage garnishment shall not be eligible for Thursday night availability of paychecks.
+The Union shall hold the County and its officers and employees including the Controller, harmless for failing to make available paychecks on Thursday evenings as provided above.
+Employees subject to wage garnishment shall not be eligible for Thursday night availability of paychecks.